Techno in Berlin: After the hype, the downfall? | DW | 01.07.2019

 The 30-year-old today can point to a proud record.
 As it often goes in Berlin, it began with a few people's desire to express themselves in glorious isolation.
 The grounds of the Griessmühle, a vast former pasta factory, seemed the ideal place to do so.

 The club now organizes 150 parties a year, employs 70 people and its annual turnover of €2.1 million ($2.4 million) euros continues to rise steeply.
-Ciura's techno parties, especially his monthly CockTail d'Amore, has hit a nerve with techno fans.
+Ciura's parties, especially his monthly CockTail d'Amore, have hit a nerve with techno fans.

 The famous Tresor club, for example, is said to have only received rental agreements for a period of three months.
 "Long-term leases are no longer available in the inner city ring," complains Ciura, who speaks of the ongoing "fear of being thrown out."
 That could happen, for example, if an investor offered so much money for the Griessmuehle location that the owner of the site decided to sell.